ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 .. note::

-	Both the namespace and collection names have strict requirements.
-See `Galaxy namespaces <https://galaxy.ansible.com/docs/contributing/namespaces.html#galaxy-namespaces>`_ on the Galaxy docsite for details.
+	Both the namespace and collection names use the same strict set of requirements.
+See `Galaxy namespaces <https://galaxy.ansible.com/docs/contributing/namespaces.html#galaxy-namespaces>`_ on the Galaxy docsite for those requirements.

 Once the skeleton exists, you can populate the directories with the content you want inside the collection.
 See `ansible-collections <https://github.com/ansible-collections/>`_ GitHub Org to get a better idea of what you can place inside a collection.